kuboaki/ev3_train/README.md

 * touch sensor: accept departure or stop operation.

+### DriveUnit(forward/slowdown/stop).

 <img src="images/train_01_w_cables.png" width="75%">

-モーターには、EV3のキットに付属するM-Motorを使っています。
-モーターにCity Train のパーツを使うと簡便なのですが、EV3から使うには、カスタマイズしたケーブルが必要になります。また、このプロジェクトで使う開発環境（EV3RT）ではCity Trainのモーターがサポートされていません。

-I use the M-Motor included in the EV3 kit.
-It's easy to use City Train parts for the motor, but to use it from EV3, we'll need a customized cable.
-Also, the development environment (EV3RT) used for this project does not support City Train motors.
+Motors for City Train are not easy to use with EV3.
+Also, EV3RT (the development environment used for this project) does not support City Train motors.
+For these reasons, I use the M motor from the EV3 kit.

 ## Block signal